manyaa1/Multithreaded-Proxy-Server/README.md

 ##  Build Instructions
 1.Open the project in Visual Studio.

-2.Ensure you have C++ support and Windows Desktop Development tools installed.
+2.Ensure you have C support and Windows Desktop Development tools installed.

 3.Link the ws2_32.lib library: